List of Die Hard characters: Mathias Targo

+Mathias Targo is a Hungarian bomb expert whom Simon hired.

 Thomas Gabriel

-Thomas Gabriel is a crazed former DOD (Department of Defense) agent turned traitor and cyber terrorist, and the main antagonist of Live Free or Die Hard.
+Thomas Gabriel is a crazed former DOD (Department of Defense) agent turned cyber terrorist, and the main antagonist of Live Free or Die Hard.
 Gabriel is a hacker who attempted to show the DOD how the United States security features could be subject to a Fire Sale.
 No one believed him and he was relieved of his duties, which turned him against his country.
 He hired several criminal hackers all over the nation to assist him in his plot to shut down all computer-run systems in the United States.
 While at work with his task, his henchmen planted bombs in several homes with internet connectivity and killed every single one except for one young man named Matthew Farrell.
 John McClane, now an older man than when he last was involved in a deadly mission, saved him at the last minute; he was close to execution by Gabriel's bomb.
 Now with a victim on the loose, Gabriel orders his henchmen to track him and find him so he can continue his operation with his Fire Sale, a chain of events involving total control of the nations security systems and electrical power.
 With the help of Farrell, McClane works to stop Gabriel's Fire Sale, leading to Gabriel kidnapping McClane's daughter Lucy.
 During a final confrontation, Gabriel holds McClane at gunpoint and taunts him while digging his gun into a bullet wound in McClane's shoulder.
 In response, McClane grabs Gabriel's gun and fires it through himself and into Gabriel who is standing behind him, killing Gabriel.

 He is portrayed by Timothy Olyphant.

 Mai Linh

-Mai Linh is a Thomas Gabriel's girlfriend and second-in-command, who assists Gabriel in his plans to shut down the US infrastructure in order to steal billions of dollars from the Woodlawn Facility.
+Mai Linh is Thomas Gabriel's girlfriend and second-in-command, who assists Gabriel in his plans to shut down the US infrastructure in order to steal billions of dollars from the Woodlawn Facility.
 She appeared in Live Free or Die Hard.

 She is portrayed by Maggie Q.